DISEASE & TREATMENT

 • Myelin: the protective layer that surrounds the neuron and that acts as an insulator to keep the electrical messages within the neuron

-• Harmful IgG antibody: a harmful antibody that mistakenly attacks the myelin in the peripheral nervous system of people with CIDP
+• Harmful IgG antibody: a harmful antibody that may play a role in damaging the myelin in the peripheral nervous system of people with CIDP

 YOU MAY ALSO LIKE